Welcome to the NHS Home Page!

 - How can I check whether my hours have been miscounted?

-Check in with Ms. Stephens (firstname.lastname@example.org) in the Career Center then if there is reason to believe that hours have been miscounted then contact Mr. Eklund (email@example.com).
+Check the hours recorded on the NHS Canvas page then if there is reason to believe that hours have been miscounted then contact Mr. Eklund (firstname.lastname@example.org).
 If hours have been found to have been miscounted due to a mistake on the school’s end a student will not need to proceed through the appeals process.

 - How can I check what hours I have completed?

-Check in with Ms. Dieckman the Shorewood High School Registrar.
-Her information can be found on the Shorewood High School site.
+Check in with the Shorewood High School Registrar for overall hours.
+Their information can be found on the Shorewood High School site.

 - How are my hours counted?

-When it comes to counting tutoring volunteering, first priority is always "Quarter tutoring hours".
+When it comes to counting tutoring and volunteering hours, first priority is always "Quarter tutoring hours".
 After these are completed, more tutoring hours are placed under "Semester Community Service".
-When it comes to non-tutoring volunteering hours, first priority (if it qualifies!) is the "Yearly NHS Sponsored Hour".
 Other volunteering hours are placed under "Semester Community Service".

 - When can I apply to join NHS?

 The application process takes place at the end of every year.
-Invitations will be sent out to every prospective freshman.
-Others can send in their application to Mr. Eklund through email or dropping off paperwork in the main office.
+Students can send in their application to Mr. Eklund through email.
+Mr. Eklund will only accept applications digitally.

 - Can I turn my hours in late?